 Try the local cuisine

-Get a room for the day
+Room for the day

-Saving the best for last, my ultimate favorite is getting a room for the day.
-This way everyone in the travel party can get what they want and need like showers, beds, TV, swimming pools and business centers with WiFi..For many autistic globetrotters a quiet place away from the airport bustle is a great way to regroup and relax.
-Many properties are either part of the airport complex, or adjacent but connected with walkways and tunnels, like the Hilton in Chicago O’Hare or Sheraton in Frankfurt.
-Search the links below for properties but contact the hotel directly and ask for day rates
+Our ultimate favorite is getting a place for the day and resting a few hours at a nearby property.
+This way everyone in the travel party can shower, sleep, watch TV, or work on the internet.
+For many kids with autism a quiet place away from the airport, the bustle is a great way to regroup and relax.There are many hotel properties, to choose from in most major airports, either part of the airport complex or adjacent but connected with walkways, like the Hilton in Chicago O’Hare or Sheraton in Frankfurt, so make sure you call them up directly and ask for their day rates.